Israel locks down ultra-Orthodox city hit hard by coronavirus

 In recent days, Israeli media has reported that some people on the streets of Bnei Brak defied government orders that all Israelis, barring essential workers, should stay at home apart from to pick up food or to visit a pharmacy or doctor.

-Meanwhile, Ran Saar, who runs a leading Israeli healthcare provider, told the Israeli Parliament on Thursday he believed the contagion rate was a lot higher, estimating that 38 percent of the city’s residents could be infected.
+Ran Saar, who runs a leading Israeli health care provider, told the Israeli Parliament on Thursday he believed the contagion rate was a lot higher, estimating that 38 percent of the city’s residents could be infected.
 That would be the equivalent of some 74,000 people.

 In total, Israel has reported over 7,000 cases and 36 dead.